 If you are having sex, its important to get tested at least once a year of before you have sex with a new partner to find out if you have an STI and to get it treated.
 This will stop you passing it on to other partners.

-It’s really easy to get tested and, if you have an STI most can be easily treated with some antibiotics.
+It’s really easy to get tested (urine sample for males and a self taken swab for females and/or a blood test) and, if you have an STI most can be easily treated with some antibiotics.
 If you’re unsure, or need some advice contact the Health Hub and speak to our Nurse.

 What other support does the Health Hub offer?